-(18 credits) at Syracuse University provides basic knowledge and skills to start a successful venture.
+The IDS minor (18 credits) at Syracuse University provides basic knowledge and skills to start a successful venture.
 The IDS minor is open to all students regardless of major.
-The minor is taught by faculty members who approach entrepreneurship from multi-disciplinary perspectives, as well as a team of community partners and mentors who can help make the right connections to jump-start a startup.
+The minor is taught by faculty members who approach entrepreneurship from multidisciplinary perspectives, and with a team of community partners and mentors who can help make the right connections to jump-start a start-up.

 The Required Courses:

-Suggested electives are available from the iSchool, Whitman EEE, VPA Design, and L.C.
-Smith College of Engineering and Computer Science.
+Suggested electives are available from the iSchool, Whitman School of Management, the College of Visual and Performing Arts, and the College of Engineering and Computer Science.